 This combination of elements is what makes up your sales enablement plan.

-Skeptical if a sales enablement plan will actually work for your organization?
+Sceptical if a sales enablement plan will actually work for your organisation?
 A few stats to review:

-- Companies with best-in-class sales enablement programs have 38% higher quota achievement than the industry average.
+- Companies with best-in-class sales enablement programmes have 38% higher quota achievement than the industry average.

 - Sales reps at these companies achieve quota at a rate of 75% (a full 25 points above the industry average).

-- Organizations with optimal sales enablement programs see an average 13.1% uptick in year-over-year revenue.
+- Organisations with optimal sales enablement programmes see an average 13.1% uptick in year-over-year revenue.

 What’s a Sales Enablement Framework?